Approval-Based Committee Voting under Incomplete Information: Models of Incompleteness

 In the linear model of incompleteness, every partial vote has at most $m$ completions, as opposed to the previous two models where even a single partial vote can have $2^m$ completions.
 In all three models, the number of completions for a partial profile can be exponential in the number of voters~$n$.

-In order to define possible and necessary committees, fix an ABC voting rule $r$.
-Given a committee size $k$ and a partial profile $\P$, a set $W \subseteq C$ of $k$ candidates is a \e{possible committee} if there exists a completion $\A$ of $\P$ where $W$ is a winning committee (under $r$), and a \e{necessary committee} if $W$ is a winning committee for every completion $\A$ of $\P$.
-In the following sections, we investigate the computational complexity of deciding whether a given set of candidates is a possible or necessary committee, for different rules $r$.
+\paragraph{Possible and necessary committees.} In order to define possible and necessary committees, fix an ABC rule $\rrule$.
+Given a committee size $k$ and a partial profile $\P$, a set $W \subseteq C$ of $k$ candidates is a \emph{possible committee} if there exists a completion $\A$ of $\P$ where $W$ is a winning committee (under $\rrule$), and a \emph{necessary committee} if $W$ is a winning committee for every completion $\A$ of $\P$.
+In the following sections, we investigate the computational complexity of deciding whether a given set of candidates is a possible or necessary committee, for different rules $\rrule$.
+We close this section with an example highlighting these definitions.

+\begin{example} Consider the instance depicted in \Cref{tbl:example_poscom_neccom} using the model of linear incomplete approvals.
+Here 5 voters have incomplete approval preferences over the three candidates $a,b$ and $c$.
+Under \av and for a committee size of $k = 2$, $\set{a,b}$ is a possible committee since it wins (via a tie with $\set{a,c}$) if voter 2 approves all three candidates and all other voters $i \neq 2$ approve only the candidates in $\top(i)$.
+Further, $\set{a,c}$ is a necessary committee since it wins in every completion of the profile.
+Finally, $\set{b,c}$ wins in no completion and thus is not a possible committee. \end{example}